Topic: Science

 Written on November 6, 2021 at 1:38 pm, by

 PADs is looking for volunteers who live on San Juan Island and have been diagnosed with Parkinson’s Disease to participate in a novel research study to determine whether a relationship exists between a proven marker of neurological disease (ND) and the alert responses of the Parkinson’s Alert Dogs.
-If you are familiar with PADs, then you Continue Reading
+If you are familiar with PADs, then Continue Reading

 A Bird’s‑Eye View of Orcas!
 How, when, and why?